How to correct VAT errors and make adjustments or claims (VAT Notice 700/45)

 8. If you disagree with a decision or ruling

-Where we have given you a decision or ruling concerning your VAT liabilities we will normally reject any claim from you which challenges our decision or ruling.
+Once we’ve given you a decision or ruling concerning your VAT liabilities, we’ll normally reject any claim from you which challenges our decision or ruling.

-If your claim is formally rejected you will be invited to apply for a review of our decision.
-You have 30 days in which to accept this offer.
+If your claim is formally rejected you can apply for a review of our decision.
+You have 30 days to apply.

 If you do not want a review, or if you do not agree with the result of the review, you can appeal to the First-tier Tribunal to decide the matter.